How To Safely Shave Your Anus Hair

 With one hand on the trimmer, the other has two options.
 It can either help stabilize your balance or you can use it to work a comb.
 With a comb, you can be more precise with your hair trimming.
 But, some guys (even among we manscaping experts) don’t have the natural balance for that.
 You’ll know whether or not you have a free hand long before you start cutting any hair.

 Shaving will follow a similar format.
 You want some shaving gel (the milder the better).
-Get a good bit of lubrication going before you apply your Plow to flesh.
+Get a good bit of lubrication going before you apply your safety razor to flesh.
 It’s usually best to start on the cheeks and work your way towards the anus.
 This gives you a little time to acclimate to the squatting posture and get everything under control.
-From their, you can work your way between the cheeks and to the anus itself.
+From there, you can work your way between the cheeks and to the anus itself.
 You’ll find that the squatting posture already pulls things apart, so most of you won’t need a second hand just to gain access.

 When shaving, it’s all about short strokes and patience.
 We aren’t going balls deep into our own asses here.
 Just take your time and slowly work the area.
 Once you’ve had a few successful shaves, you’ll feel more comfortable and can go a little faster, but carelessness will sting you.
 In your ass.
 Literally.